GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Experimental results

+\paragraph{Mitigating Cold-Start Divergence.} At initialization (Iteration 1, \Cref{fig:init_gs}), Gaussian primitives derived from initial point clouds exhibit a highly chaotic and noisy spatial distribution.
+Supervising the continuous implicit field with these unaligned, raw centroids would inherently pull the zero-level set away from the true surface, leading to severe geometric distortion and optimization collapse.

+To circumvent this cold-start problem, we propose a 500-iteration delayed SDF activation strategy.
+During this initial warm-up phase, the multi-view photometric loss, tightly coupled with our entropy-based opacity regularization, operates independently to rapidly prune severe outliers.
+As demonstrated in the primitive evolution visualization (\Cref{fig:init_gs}), this provides the implicit network with high-confidence spatial anchors from the very first step of geometric learning, effectively averting early optimization divergence.
+While extending the delay to 1,000 or 3,000 iterations yields marginally denser point clouds, our empirical evaluations indicate that 500 iterations provide the optimal trade-off between securing geometric stability and maintaining overall training efficiency.

+\paragraph{Results on DTU and OmniObjects3D-d} As shown in~\Cref{fig:dtu}, our method produces more robust geometry reconstruction than GS-based baselines.
+On Scan 63 (first row), it produces smoother surfaces and preserves fine details such as the apple stem, while other methods struggle with noise in reflective regions.
+We note that Chamfer distance in~\Cref{tab:dtu} should not be the sole evaluation metric on DTU due to (1) noise and holes in the ground-truth point clouds and (2) potential bias from cropping, which retains boundary regions contributing to higher CD.
+Accurate thresholding for cropping is difficult to define manually.

-\paragraph{Results on the OmniObject3D-d dataset.} VolSDF~\cite{yariv2021volume} requires extensive training time (exceeding 10 hours for each model on the OmniObjects3D dataset) due to the computational demands of volume rendering.
-As shown in~\cref{tab:oo3d-d}, both 2DGS~\cite{huang20242d} and GOF~\cite{yu2024gof} exhibit broken surfaces, resulting in poor CD scores.
-While GaussianSurfels~\cite{dai2024gsurfel} effectively address the issues of holes (e.g., see the second row in~\cref{fig:oo3dd}), which are common in depth map fusion techniques~\cite{huang20242d}, it requires a significantly larger number of Gaussian primitives compared to our method, as shown in~\cref{fig:oo3dd}.
+VolSDF~\cite{yariv2021volume} requires over 10 hours of training per model on OmniObjects3D due to the high cost of volume rendering.
+While 2DGS and GOF offer faster training, they often produce fragmented surfaces and yield higher CD as reported in~\Cref{tab:oo3d-d}.
+GaussianSurfels~\cite{dai2024gsurfel} better handles holes, common in depth fusion pipelines~\cite{huang20242d}, but at the cost of using significantly more Gaussian primitives than our method (see~\Cref{fig:oo3dd}).